 These are just a few examples of the numerous ways in which the PMO can help organisations meet their aims – there are countless others.

-The opportunities for the PMO to add value are vast.
+The opportunities for a value driven PMO are vast.
 All that is needed for a truly value-driven approach is for the PMO to fully understand the unique aims of the organisation and to ensure its activities contribute towards those aims.
+If you’re looking to set up a PMO read my blog on how to choose the best model for your organisation